Baseflow/full-stack-on-rust/05-orm/README.md

 }
 ```

-We can also update the record, setting a new title, description and/or marking the item as completed:
+We can also update the record, setting a new title, description, and/or marking the item as completed:
 ```shell
 curl --header "Content-Type: application/json" --request PUT --data '{"new_title":"Complete full stack on rust","new_description":"Going full stack on rust updated", "completed": true}' http://localhost:8080/todo/80b94a3d-6b3f-4a57-a31d-9ef027ac8874 -s | jq
 ```